thaiscf/delta_customer_feedback_api/README.md

 ## Swagger API Docs
 On successful startup go to `http://localhost:8080/swagger-ui.html` to view the API docs and try it out yourself.

-## Note: You can create the list od Products available by using the Swagger.
+## Note: You can create new products using Swagger UI.